uboslinux/ubos-docs/sphinx/developers/install-ubos-target-in-container.rst

    .. code-block:: none

-      > ip addr
+      % ip addr

    Make sure you are connected to the internet before attempting to proceed.

 #.
-Pick a hostname that you will use to run your apps at in the container, for example
+Pick a hostname that you will use to run your :term:`Apps <App>` at in the container, for example
    ``testhost``.
 Add this and the container's IP address to the Arch development machine's ``/etc/hosts``, so you can easily reach the container with a virtual hostname.